Working with GeoSeries#

 {'map': <GeoAxes: xlabel='lon', ylabel='lat'>, 'leg': <Axes: >})

-For examples of actual data analysis using MultipleGeoSeries, see the tutorial on Principal Component Analysis.
+For examples of actual data analysis using MultipleGeoSeries and MulEnsGeoSeries, see the tutorial on Principal Component Analysis.